Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters, except for Gold Coast waters.

 Buoy mooring category areas

-The administration of buoy moorings is determined by an area-based classification system where areas of Queensland waters are either category 1, 2 or 3.
+The administration of buoy moorings is determined by an area-based classification system where areas of Queensland waters, except for the Gold Coast, are deemed to be either a category 1, 2 or 3.

-Category 1 buoy mooring areas are managed and controlled by third parties, for example mooring managers, through agreements with Maritime Safety Queensland.
+Category 1 buoy mooring areas are managed and controlled by third parties, such as mooring managers, through agreements with Maritime Safety Queensland.
 All fees charged and conditions for the use of the moorings are set by the mooring manager.

 Category 3 buoy mooring areas are all other areas in the state, unless otherwise upgraded to a higher category by Maritime Safety Queensland.